 Nutrition to build muscle

-Stephanie Moore, a clinical nutritionist, who runs a private therapy clinic at Twenty-five Harley Street, says there are specific challenges for women: “Many women are concerned that doing some weights / resistance training will make them bulk up.
+Stephanie Moore, a clinical nutritionist, who runs a private therapy clinic at the Mayfair Lanserhof Clinic, says there are specific challenges for women: “Many women are concerned that doing some weights / resistance training will make them bulk up.
 The reality is, very few women will develop big muscles as testosterone, a hormone far greater in men than women, but essential to women’s health, is at a level for most women equivalent to that of an 8 year old boy.
 This means bulking up just isn’t going to happen.

 “By challenging your muscles to the point of fatigue, using high weights and low reps, your muscle fibres will increase activity and density, resulting in that higher metabolic burn every second of every day while also giving your body tone and shape, not bulk.”

 Eating protein helps to build muscle.
 Foods high in protein include meat, legumes like lentils, chickpeas, kidney beans, peas and beans, tofu, nuts, seeds and grains like oats, brown rice, quinoa, millet and whole-wheat pasta.